Sketchley's Translations Main Index | Macross Portal |

 The film concludes with Romy and Michelle coming to terms with who they are, and finding their voices—which also ends up putting them onto the path to success in their lives.
 While there are uncomfortable and painful-to-relive episodes along the way, the movie is ultimately quite positive.
 Romy and Michelle don't meet their prince charming and live happily ever after, but they do carve out their own niche, and end the film on their own road to success.

-A lot of the fun comes from Jackie Chan's earnestness at overcoming the language barrier and culture shock (something painfully familiar to me), and Chris Tucker's slight insecurity (referred to as acting nervousnesses in the featurettes accompanying Rush Hour 2) is actually quite beneficial: he's obnoxious, but when coupled with the acting nerves, it feels like he's using the obnoxiousness to compensate for his inexperience or his deficiencies, as well as the lack of respect from his colleagues.
-It's a shame that that (especially the last one) wasn't carried over in 2.
+This film smartly sets up a simple, high-stakes plot, and gets out of the way to let Jackie Chan (as Lee) and Chris Tucker (as Carter) do their thing.
+A lot of the fun comes from Jackie Chan's earnestness at overcoming the language barrier and culture shock—something intimately familiar to me—and Chris Tucker's slight insecurity (referred to as "acting nervousness" in the featurettes accompanying 2001's Rush Hour 2) is surprisingly beneficial: he's obnoxious, but when coupled with the acting nerves, it feels like he's using that to compensate for his deficiencies, as well as the lack of respect from his colleagues.
+It's a shame that those aspects (especially the latter one) weren't carried over into Rush Hour 2.

-The main villain in this movie was quite good, and memorable.
-I also found it thought provoking how they set up the film as China and the USA (heroes) vs. the UK (villain leader).
-Lastly, the use of Mandarin over Cantonese was quite interesting—I'm by no means familiar in either, but I know enough to have noticed that by and large almost all the official consulate scenes and scenes with the daughter had Mandarin, and I only noticed Cantonese in one scene (the street food seller in LA spoking with Jackie Chan).
+The main villain is good and quite memorable, and makes the film a story about East Asian and African-American heroes teaming up to save the day from a villainous Caucasian!
+I also found it thought provoking how they set up the film as China and the USA (the protagonists) vs. the UK (the main antagonist).
+The use of Mandarin over Cantonese is also intriguing—I'm by no means familiar with either, but I know enough to have noticed that by and large almost all the scenes set in the consulate or with the daughter had Mandarin, and only noticed Cantonese in the one scene where Jackie Chan is talking with the food seller in LA's Chinatown.
 In those regards, the film was quite progressive.
+Twenty plus years on, the film hasn't dated, and the humour is still quite fresh even after multiple viewings.

 The highlight of Shanghai Noon is its original premise: martial artist master in the Old West.
 Despite a few missteps—the treatment of the Sioux culture in particular—the film is quite entertaining.
 It visits all the cliches, and manages to not only renew them, but also leverage Jackie Chan's abilities to put a new spin on them.
 Sadly, the film underutilizes Lucy Liu.
 After her stellar performance in Charlie's Angels (released in the same year, no less!), it's disappointing that film doesn't let her use her martial arts skills.